SatelliteShorelines/SDS_Benchmark/submissions/team_UQMAO/README.md

 The model is implemented with the GEE python API that was used here.

 ## Workflow to reproduce
-The change to the algorithm
+Change to the algorithm directory
 ```bash
 cd ../../algorithms/UQMAO
 ```